 At Grove Park we are committed to every child reaching their full potential and therefore we follow all guidance from the Department for Education (DFE) with regard to school attendance.
-We also work closely with the Local Authority and the Education Welfare Service (EWS) to ensure we are doing all we can to help all children to benefit from their education as fully as possible.
+We also work closely with the Local Authority and Hounslow’s School Attendance Support Service (SASS) to ensure we are doing all we can to help all children to benefit from their education as fully as possible.
 We also recognise that attendance is a key part of our commitment to safeguarding and child protection.

 BENEFITS OF GOOD ATTENDANCE AND PUNCTUALITY

 Regular attendance and punctuality are important if children are to take part fully in the life of the school and take advantage of the learning opportunities on offer.
 We recognise that attending school regularly and punctually is vital to the educational process and encourages a good pattern of work.

 - Statistics show a direct link between under-achievement and poor attendance

 - Regular attenders make better progress, both socially and academically

 - Regular attenders find school routines and work easier to adapt to and manage